kilkennylj/Turntable/frontend/src/components/README.txt

 -also the intro to deathconsciousness is so depressing. id be depressed too if i was born in connecticut, just a worse rhode island

+-what he said ^

+-DO NOT FORGET TO REMOVE AND REPLACE REDIRECTS WITH THE <LINK> ELEMENT FROM REACT ROUTER AFTER DEMO